aholachek/redux-usage-report/README.md

 });

 if (process.env.NODE_ENV === 'development') {
-  // provide reference to the global object const reportGenerator = generateReduxReport(window) export default reportGenerator(rootReducer);
+  // provide reference to the global object as the first argument export default generateReduxReport(window, rootReducer);
 } else {
   export default rootReducer
 }